Areas of Concentration and Subjects/Disciplines

 Earning a BA or BS Degree

 Students who take the majority of their major classes in Mathematics and Science and/or Professional Programs earn a BS degree.
 Students who take the majority of their major classes in The Humanities and/or Social and Behavioral Sciences earn a BA degree.
-The registrar does not indicate a specific number of courses needed to fulfill a BA or a BS degree, but will assess globally whether a student’s program of study aligns more with a BA or BS.
 Students are welcome to pursue a particular degree in consultation with their advisor who will then work with the registrar to ensure the student’s plan of study aligns with their preferred degree.

-Some classes which fulfill core requirements and may be of special interest and particularly well-suited to our BLS students:
+Some classes which fulfill core requirements and may be of special interest and particularly well-suited to our majors:

 For math, most BLS students are advised to take: